The Habit Restaurants, Inc. Announces First Quarter 2019 Financial Results

 - Capital expenditures of

-- An effective pro forma tax rate of approximately 41.5%, which assumes the conversion of all common units of
+- An effective pro forma tax rate of approximately 29.0% to 30.0%, which assumes the conversion of all common units of

-The Habit Restaurants, LLCfor shares of our Class A common stock (and cancellation of corresponding shares of our Class B common stock), which would eliminate the non-controlling interests.
+The Habit Restaurants, LLCfor shares of the Company’s Class A common stock (and cancellation of corresponding shares of Class B common stock), which would eliminate the non-controlling interests.

 The following definitions apply to these terms as used in this release: